19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Spell Memorization.md

 ## Number of Spells Memorized

-PCs maximum number of memorized spells is specified by their [Spellcasting Disciplines](../Spellcasting%20Disciplines/Spellcasting%20Disciplines.md).
+PCs maximum number of memorized spells is specified by their [{Spellcasting Disciplines}](../Spellcasting%20Disciplines/{Spellcasting%20Disciplines}.md).

 Whenever a PC learns a spell, they note which discipline they learned that spell from.